- February 21, 2023

 Tracking employees’ absence with a time tracking spreadsheet is tedious

-Tracking employees’ regular and overtime hours, daily breaks, sick leaves, and vacations using Excel timesheets or other spreadsheets sounds pretty outdated.
+Tracking employees’ regular and overtime hours, daily breaks, sick leaves, and vacations using Excel timesheets or other spreadsheets sound pretty outdated.
 I’m sure project managers will agree with me – it’s a hell of a time to check all the timesheets and, if you find a mistake, address or/and correct them.

 Tracking time with hours logging software streamlines attendance management.
 It not only tells users how many hours they worked for a particular period but also allows them to choose the day types (perfect for monitoring employees’ absence).
 In combination with hourly rates, it’s easy to calculate the total pay for each employee.